moq-wg/moq-transport/draft-ietf-moq-transport.md

 because an attempt to widen a subscription could fail.
 If Objects before the start or after the end of the current subscription are needed, a separate subscription can be made.
-The start Object MUST NOT decrease and when it increases, there is no guarantee that a publisher will not send Objects after the new start Object.
-The end Object MUST NOT increase and when it decreases, there is no guarantee that a publisher will not send Objects after the new end Object.
+The start Object MUST NOT decrease and when it increases, there is no guarantee that a publisher will not have already sent Objects after the new start Object.
+The end Object MUST NOT increase and when it decreases, there is no guarantee that a publisher will not have already sent Objects after the new end Object.

 The format of SUBSCRIBE_UPDATE is as follows: